besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

 The 'live forecast' endpoint is used to get live information of the venue.
 Life forecasts are either created using the venue name and address, or the venue_id as input in the request.
 The response includes information regarding the live busyness at this moment compared to the forecasted busyness of the corresponding hour.

-When creating a live forecast the normal forecast for the venue will also be updated, and saved on the server.
-The updated forecast will be available through the normal query endpoints.
+When creating a live forecast the normal forecast for the venue will NOT be updated.
+Use one of the other New Forecast endpoints

 ### Input attributes New Forecast